S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 ## Step 3: Determine the requirement

-After establishing that a driver is both relevant and a priority, it's helpful to determine the requirement: what you consider is needed or desirable to effectively respond to the situation - before narrowing down on a specific solution.
+After establishing that a driver is both relevant and a priority, it's helpful to determine the requirement – what you consider is needed or desirable to effectively respond to the situation – before narrowing down on a specific solution.

 {{define:requirement}}